 Where she has worked: She started her career at the Cape Biotech Trust (consolidated into the Technology Innovation Agency (TIA)) and then went on to work overseas for a number of corporates and the University of Edinburgh technology transfer office.
 On her return to South Africa, she worked for Invenfin (Remgro’s venture capital division) for 5 years before starting her own consultancies.

 Where she has given back: Alex was an active part of Silicon Cape from 2011 to 2018 and has held many positions include Chair and Deputy Chair.
 Significantly, she secured the FNB partnership, developed the strategy that saw the organisation restructure from a purely volunteer organisation into an NPC and has directly fundraised, planned and executed many programmes and projects for the community.
 Alex has been invited to numerous countries to represent the Cape Town tech sector.
 She is also a founding member of African Business Angel Network and an advisor to the South African Business Angel Network.
+She is also of the co-founders of Dazzle Angels, a women’s angel investment group, which invests into female owned and founded start-ups in South Africa.

 What does this all mean?
 It means that Alex isn’t just another management consultant with a few models and big words up her sleeve.
 She knows science, she knows tech, she knows what early-stage investors are looking for, she has seen more than 6000 early-stage businesses and critically, she knows how to get you moving and make sure growth happens.